 Introduction

 Ecosystems display intricate interactions among diverse components, which captivate community ecologists in their quest to unravel their complexities.
-To attain a comprehensive understanding of ecosystems, community ecologists have pursued both approaches: the pattern-oriented approach, which seeks recurring patterns across systems to develop general theories, and the process-oriented approach, which investigates the mechanisms underlying spatiotemporal variations within each system.
+To attain a comprehensive understanding of ecosystems, community ecologists have emphasized the distinction between static community traits (patterns) and dynamic mechanisms (processes) (Paine 1992), recognizing the role of each.
+Historically, the approach which seeks recurring patterns across systems to develop general theories has been called as the pattern-oriented approach, and the other approach, which investigates the mechanisms underlying spatiotemporal variations within each system has been called as process-oriented.
 This dichotomy, referred to as the "whole system" and "building blocks" approaches respectively (Schmitz 2010), reflects differing scales of analysis—broad patterns versus fine-scale processes—in understanding ecosystem dynamics.
+Neither approach holds inherent superiority in revealing complexity (Schmitz 2010), and we acknowledge the difficulties of achieving generality, realism, and precision simultaneously in each type of research (Levins 1966).